 Unfortunately, missionary and charity brands have often shown the wrong side of fashion made in Africa to Americans.
 (Rolled paper bead necklaces, ugh.)
 But true African fashion has a rich heritage and involves unreplicable skills.
-“The continent is incredibly blessed with resources,” Omoyemi Akerele, founder and chief executive of Lagos Fashion Week, told me last year when I interviewed her for a Vogue Business story.
+“The continent is incredibly blessed with resources,” Omoyemi Akerele, founder and chief executive of Lagos Fashion Week, told me in 2019 for a Vogue Business story.
 “From cashmere from South Africa or handweaving, the bogolan fabric from Mali, and kente from Ghana.
 Handweaving, embroidery, spinning, embellishment — there’s so much, we can go on and on.
 It’s not just the looms or the dyeing process, the beauty of the continent is that a lot of things are still touched by hand.
 That is luxury.”

-When I ask Rasool how she responds when someone tells her The Folklore’s prices are too high for them, she says that she doesn’t support anyone spending outside of their means but stands firm in the value of the product.
-“The Folklore has a very targeted customer base: people who make a certain amount of money.
-I am not for people spending an entire paycheck on a pair of shoes.
-That’s why when we posted how to support Black brands, I posted affordable alternatives.
-The reason why these things are priced the way they are is that they’re not produced in mass quantities.
+When I asked Rasool how she responds when someone tells her The Folklore’s prices are too high for them, she said that she doesn’t support anyone spending outside of their means but stands firm in the value of the product.
+“The Folklore has a very targeted customer base: people who make a certain amount of money… The reason why these things are priced the way they are is that they’re not produced in mass quantities.
 This price reflects what it takes for them to cover costs.”

 As with many things, it depends.

-“White people shouldn’t wear dashikis [a traditional West African patterned men’s top],” Rasool says.
-“This is also a personal preference,” she hedges.
+“White people shouldn’t wear dashikis [a traditional West African patterned men’s top],” Rasool said.
+“This is also a personal preference,” she hedged.
 “I’m sure designers want money.
 Personally I don’t recommend and I side-eye people who walk around in dashikis.”